Barefoot running: Minimal footwear

 The alternative to going barefoot is to wear thin shoes with minimal padding.
 This is what runners wore for thousands of years before the 1980s when the modern running shoe was invented.
 Shoes, such as moccasins or thin sandals, permit a similar gait as barefoot, but protect the feet from cuts, abrasion and soft sticky matter.
 The Tarahumara wear thin-soled sandals known as huaraches.
 These sandals have a single long lace with a thin sole made from either recycled tires, commercially available replacement outsole rubber, or leather.
 The practice of wearing light or no shoes while running may be termed "minimalist running".

-Plimsolls were worn by children in the United Kingdom for physical education classes as well as by soldiers for PT.
+Historically, plimsolls were worn by children in the United Kingdom for physical education classes as well as by soldiers for PT.
 Inexpensive "dime store" plimsolls have very thin footbeds (3mm elastomer/rubber outsole, 1mm card, 2mm eva foam) and no heel lift or stiffening.

-Some modern shoe manufacturers have recently designed footwear to mimic the barefoot running experience, maintaining optimum flexibility and natural walking while also providing some degree of protection.
-The purpose of these "minimalist shoes" is to allow one's feet and legs to feel more subtly the ground, allowing more accurate adjustments in running style.

-Most minimalist running shoes are based within a scale from 1–10, where 1 is barefoot and 10 is a typical athletic shoe sole.
-The Vibram FiveFingers has separate slots for each toe and no cushioning.
-Traditional racing flats are fairly minimal; offering good ground feel and control.
-Conversely, the Nike Free line of footwear, designed as a 5, features a segmented sole which provides greater flexibility while still having an amount of cushioning, Saucony introduced the Kinvara line of shoes which feature a dropped sole, which halves the thickness of the sole and removes much of the heel cushioning, to encourage more of a midfoot strike for the foot.
-Though not the only company to produce socks incorporating Kevlar in the yarn, the Swiss Barefoot Company's Protection Socks are marketed for barefoot use.
-Following the trend, by 2011, minimalist running shoes have been made available by most of the major shoe manufacturers.